 Tim Sweeney Net Worth

-Tim Sweeney net worth and salary: Tim Sweeney is an American game developer and CEO who has a net worth of $9 billion dollars.
+Tim Sweeney is an American game developer and CEO who has a net worth of $10 billion dollars.
 Sweeney earned his net worth as the founder and CEO of video game company Epic Games which created the insanely popular Fortnite.
-He is also the creator of the Unreal Engine game development platform.
+Epic is also the creator of the Unreal Engine game development platform and owns the app Houseparty.

 Growing up in the 1970s, Tim was the prime age to ride the arcade game wave.